 ICWs are sent in a sequence and used to set the base interrupt vector (for 'x86 mode) among other things.
 For example, the base vector can be set to 0x20 and then the interrupts that will be generated to the CPU are 0x20-0x27.
 The first ICW is sent to the low port (0x20 or 0xA0) and the rest are sent to the high port.
 Technically ICW3 & ICW4 are optional but they are necessary to correctly configure for x86 PC systems.

 ICW bitmasks.
-Where values are given they are taken from the original PC AT BIOS routines.
-These must be sent in appropriate sequence:
+Where values are given they are taken from the original PC AT BIOS routines (and alternative values, which may not be supported in the PC AT, are listed in parentheses).
+The ICWs must be sent in sequence:

 ICW1 (sent to low port):